tylerkkp/tylerkkp/README.md

 ### Hi there 👋 I'm Tyler

-I'm a software developer transitioning from the field of mechanical engineering.
+I'm a Data Analyst at MapLight.org, working to build modern Campaign Finance Disclosure software.
+Before MapLight, I worked in mechanical engineering.
 I also spent some time as a semi-professional poker player.
-My primary focus within the broad field of software development is data analysis and visualization.
 My portfolio/blog site can be found at [tkkp.dev](https://www.tkkp.dev).

 I believe in the practice of using the right tool for the job.
 It is often better to spend the time learning the right technology than struggling to use the wrong tool.
 So far, my ever-growing toolkit includes:
 * Python